shchodro/serverless-workshop/README.md

 22\.
 You should see a sign in page for the Zombie survivor web app.
 You need to create an account so click **Sign Up**.

 23\.
-Fill out the form.
+Fill out the form to sign up as a survivor.

 * **Select your Camp**: Specify the geography where you live!
 Currently this attribute is not used in the application and is available for those that want to tackle an extra credit opportunity!.
 When you're done with the workshop, try and tackle the Channel Challenge in the Appendix.